-Many breeders sell pet-quality puppies with limited registration and a mandatory spay-neuter contract.
-However, some pet-quality dogs aren't neutered before they produce offspring.
-If you're sure your wavy-haired dog is 100 percent Labrador, he may be a descendant of pet-quality ancestors.
+Many breeders sell puppies with limited registration and a mandatory spay-neuter contract.
+However, some pet-quality dogs aren't neutered or spayed before they produce offspring.
+If you're sure your wavy-haired dog is 100 percent Labrador, he might be a descendant of pet-quality ancestors.

 A curly-coated retriever is built very much like a Labrador retriever except for a super-wavy coat.
+According to the AKC, curly-coated retrievers are a different breed than Labrador retrievers and are easily confused with curly-haired Labs.
 A curly-coated retriever is black or brown with waves that run from the base of the skull to the tip of the tail.

 The face and lower legs are smooth and short-haired.
 His ears have curls or waves that are typically looser than those on his body.
 But a giveaway that you have a curly-coated retriever is a tapered wedge-shaped head, characteristic of the breed.

 Similar to Labs, curly-coated retrievers are affectionate and good family pets, but might be slightly less tolerant of other dogs.
 However, their tight curls require less grooming.
 Because they were originally bred to be working hunting dogs, they're usually strong swimmers and the short curly hair is waterproof and thorn-resistant.